nevanscott/uxui0919/_meetings/group-crits-wellness.md

 ---
-title: Group crits with Nevan
+title: Group crits
-format: Group crit
+format: Group crits
 day: 8
 ---

-Each stand-up group will meet with Nevan for a group crit session that will last around 45 minutes.
+Each stand-up group will meet with the teacher and TA's for a group crit session that will last around 45 minutes.
 The objective of this session is to open ourselves to feedback from another point of view and to practice our own skills giving feedback.

 What to bring